 Best winter MTB boots

-45NRTH is a specialist winter biking kit company based in often brutally cold Minneapolis, so by its standards, the Ragnarok is a lightweight performance boot for milder months.
-For most of the world though, they’re a great boot for riding all year without losing out much on propulsion or trail feel.
+45NRTH is a specialist winter biking kit company based in the often brutally cold city of Minneapolis, Minnesota, so by its standards, the Ragnarok is a lightweight performance boot for milder months.
+For most of the world though, these are a great boot for riding all year without losing out much on propulsion or trail feel.

 The perforated lower boot is also backed up with a breathable membrane and light insulation for core warmth.
-There’s a low rise wraparound neoprene collar and while 45NRTH doesn’t claim the boot will keep you dry in epic storms (no boot actually will) they retain warmth really well when damp and they dry quickly.
+There’s a low-rise wraparound neoprene collar and, while 45NRTH doesn’t claim the boot will keep you dry in epic storms (no boot actually will), the Ragnaroks retain warmth really well when damp and they dry quickly.
 That makes them really well suited to riders who are regularly out in the wet, and who’ll get more value from the relatively steep price.

-Lake Cycling was one of the first brands to produce proper winter-focused mountain bike footwear and the 304 is in a long line of high-comfort, high-tech boots.
+Lake Cycling was one of the first brands to produce proper winter-focussed mountain bike footwear and the 304 is part of a long line of high-comfort, high-tech boots.

 To ensure easy blood flow, the 304s use a specific winter fit with increased volume and there’s a wide fit version too, although Lake still advises sizing up with winter socks.
 Additional 200g Thinsulate lining in the toes and along the lower side combines with an Outlast liner that’s designed to regulate temperature.
 Your feet sit on a fleece, bubble wrap and reflective silver layer ‘Thermosol’ sandwich insole, while a chunky Vibram sole makes for no-slip walking when you can’t pedal any further.